This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your child's surgery:

-- Caregivers move other body organs, such as the liver and diaphragm, out of the way.
+- Healthcare providers move other body organs, such as the liver and diaphragm, out of the way.
 The table where your child lies is tilted to raise his head and upper body.
 The upper part of your child's stomach is loosened from his abdomen.
 A special tube is placed from your child's mouth into his stomach to hold his esophagus open.
 The upper part of your child's stomach is wrapped around his esophagus, and stitched in place.
-Caregivers remove the tube holding your child's esophagus open, and a gastrostomy tube may be placed.
+Healthcare providers remove the tube holding your child's esophagus open, and a gastrostomy tube may be placed.
 The gas inside your child's abdomen is released.
 The incisions are closed with stitches or surgical tapes and covered with bandages.

 After your child's surgery: